7 Ways to Practice Day Trading Discipline

 - Checked all associated markets for correlation.
 Example: If you are trading Futures, what are the currencies doing to support your decisions.

-- For OTA students, checked the Master Mind S/Z Grid, Daily Briefing and Pro Picks
+- For OTA students, checked the Master Mind S/Z Grid, Daily Briefing and OTA Picks

 - Checked Economic Calendars for salient announcements